cinemagoer/cinemagoer/docs/faqs.rst

 :A: Yes!
 The data from https://datasets.imdbws.com/ contains the original IDs.

-:Q: Importing the data using the old 'sql' method, are the imdbID available?

-:A: No. The old 'sql' method generates sequential imdbIDs that are unrelated to the ones used by the web site.

 :Q: I have an URL (of a movie, person or something else), how can I
     get a Movie/Person/... instance?